-Although I live in Florida, I have been lucky enough to never personally be effected by a hurricane or tornado.
+Although I live in Florida, I have been lucky enough to never personally be affected by a hurricane or tornado.
 (Knock on wood.)
 In fact, living in Central Florida I never really even considered it a risk for where I live until the hurricane season of 2004.
 In one season I went from thinking natural disasters were a coastal problem to realizing that an hour away from the coast is not far enough for a hurricane.

 I’ve always had some emergency preparedness plans in place, but after 2004 I stepped up my game.
-Each year at the start of hurricane season, I double-check my supplies to make sure we are ready should Mother Nature come a knockin’.
+Each year at the start of hurricane season, I double-check my supplies to make sure we are ready should Mother Nature come a-knockin’.
 Batteries, flashlights and lanterns ready and available, check!
-Fresh water, check!
+Freshwater, check!

-According to a recent Energizer survey only 38% of American households keep an emergency kit at home for severe weather.
+According to a recent Energizer survey, only 38% of American households keep an emergency kit at home for severe weather.
 Of those who are prepared, 84 percent said their kit includes a flashlight/handheld light, but only 36 percent of those that keep an emergency kit have a lantern and only 21 percent keep a headlight/headlamp in their kits.
 (We have all three.)
-Do you have a an emergency kit for your family?
+Do you have an emergency kit for your family?

 Energizer Preparedness Month Tips